-- The villain Tempus from a multi-part episode of Lois and Clark
+- The villain Tempus from a multi-part episode of Lois & Clark

 - Jeffrey Sinclair in Babylon 5 is an heroic inversion, having come from the future to be a defender against conquerors.

-- As of the Bad Future shown in "Letters of Transit," this appears to be the mission of the Observers in Fringe.
+- Fringe: as revealed in the Bad Future shown in "Letters of Transit," this is the mission of the Observers.

 - Ransik, the Big Bad from Power Rangers Time Force travelled back from the 30th century to 2001 for this purpose.
 In fact, his first dialogue in the series is "If I cannot rule the present, than I shall rule the past!".